 Members of the UK Uncut offshoot complained that security guards had used "heavy-handed" tactics to suppress the peaceful protest.

 Art Uncut has since issued a statement on its blog:

 "If they can get away with it, the wealthy establishment tend to hire heavies to crush dissent...We wanted a dialogue with U2, on an issue that is crucial for international development.
 Instead we got heavy-handed security tactics; our highly visible expression of conscience was pulled down after just a few minutes - where are the festival's radical roots now, we ask?"

-The Irish rock band has been criticised for its "convoluted" tax affairs after moving its commercial operations to the Netherlands in 2006, where royalties on music incur virtually no tax.
+The Irish rock band has been criticized for its "convoluted" tax affairs after moving its commercial operations to the Netherlands in 2006, where royalties on music incur virtually no tax.

 Art Uncut says that U2's decision to move its operating company (U2 Ltd) to the Netherlands is depriving Ireland of tax revenues at a time when money is desperately needed.